LumeWeb/portal-sync-demo/milestones/import_offline/index.md

     - Confirm your internet connection is stable.
     - If using a VPN, try disabling it temporarily.

-For persistent issues with the import tool or `simple-seeder`, refer to their respective project documentation or issue trackers.
+For persistent issues with the import tool or `@lumeweb/portal-sync-simple-seeder`, refer to their respective project documentation or issue trackers.

 Remember, this process demonstrates the resilience of the network.
 The continuous seeding ensures data availability, allowing imports to proceed even when the primary portal is down.